axsemantics/rohrpost/doc/index.rst

 Protocol
 --------

-The rohrpost protocol sits on top of channels_ inside the ``text`` component of a channels message. rohrpost expects this ``text`` component to be valid JSON with
+The rohrpost protocol sits on top of channels_. rohrpost expects the messages to be valid JSON with

 - An ``id`` field that rohrpost sends back in the response.
 - A ``type`` field that contains a string defining the message type (and hence,